 Archaeological, Historical, Traditional and Heritage Resources

-Archaeological and historical resources include artifacts, features, structures and landscapes attributed to human occupation and use often from a historical or heritage perspective.
+Archaeological, historical, traditional and heritage resources include artifacts, features, structures and landscapes attributed to human occupation and use often from a historical or heritage perspective.
 Other Heritage or Historical resources including palaeontological resources, which are fossilized remains or evidence of ancient animals and plants.

 In British Columbia, Alberta and Saskatchewan permissions are required wherever a known or a high potential site area is going to be disturbed by digging or other development activities.
 However, across western Canadian provinces and territories there is applicable legislation that needs to be followed.